 SMOOTH SILKY SKIN

 Forget waxing and shaving!
-Fast, painless and permanent hair removal is available.
+Fast, painless and effective hair reduction is available.

 Laser hair removal is a medical procedure that uses a concentrated beam of light (laser) to remove unwanted hair.

 During laser hair removal, a laser emits a light that is absorbed by the pigment (melanin) in the hair.
 The light energy is converted to heat, which damages the tube-shaped sacs within the skin (hair follicles) that produce hairs.
 This damage inhibits or delays future hair growth.

 Although laser hair removal effectively delays hair growth for long periods, it usually doesn't result in permanent hair removal.
 Multiple laser hair removal treatments are needed for initial hair removal, and maintenance treatments might be needed as well.
 Laser hair reduction is most effective for people who have light skin and dark hair, but it can be successfully used on all skin types.

 Why it's done

 Laser hair reduction is used to reduce unwanted hair.
 Common treatment locations include legs, armpits, upper lip, chin and the bikini line.
 However, it's possible to treat unwanted hair in nearly any area, except the eyelid or surrounding area.
 Skin with tattoos should not be treated either.

 Hair color and skin type influence the success of laser hair removal.
 The basic principle is that the pigment of the hair, but not the pigment of the skin, should absorb the light.
 The laser should damage only the hair follicle while avoiding damage to the skin.
 Therefore, a contrast between hair and skin color — dark hair and light skin — results in the best outcomes.